Off-Equatorial Orbits around Magnetically Charged Black Holes: Introduction

-The analysis of particle and light trajectories around black holes is a cornerstone of relativistic astrophysics \cite{orbit1, orbit2, orbit3}.
-The paths of light are described by null geodesics, which determine the properties of gravitational lensing and define the location of the photon sphere—a region composed of unstable circular light orbits that is fundamental to the appearance of a black hole's shadow \cite{Synge1966, Bardeen1973, Chael2021}.
+The analysis of particle and light trajectories around black holes is a cornerstone of relativistic astrophysics \cite{orbit1, orbit2, orbit3, orbit4}.
+The paths of light are described by null geodesics, which determine the properties of gravitational lensing and define the location of the photon sphere, a region composed of unstable circular light orbits that is fundamental to the appearance of a black hole's shadow \cite{Synge1966, Bardeen1973, Chael2021}.
 The paths of massive objects are described by timelike geodesics, which govern the dynamics of accretion disks and define the innermost stable circular orbit (ISCO).
-The ISCO represents the minimum radius at which a particle can stably orbit a black hole before beginning an inevitable plunge, making it a critical parameter in models of accretion efficiency and compact-object inspirals \cite{Bardeen1972, CompactInspiral, ISCO1, ISCO2}.
+The ISCO represents the minimum radius at which a massive particle can stably orbit a black hole before beginning an inevitable plunge, making it a critical parameter in models of accretion efficiency and compact-object inspirals \cite{Bardeen1972, CompactInspiral, ISCO1, ISCO2}.
 The dynamics become significantly richer when the test particles are electrically charged.
-The Lorentz force, acting in concert with gravity, can produce qualitatively novel phenomena, such as strong latitudinal deflection and the emergence of stable, off-equatorial orbits not possible for neutral particles~\cite{Carter1968, Pugliese2011, Hackmann2013,Russo:2020lah,Dyson:2023ujk, Pereniguez:2024fkn}.
-A comprehensive analytic characterization of circular bound orbits around static and rotating MBHs, together with an analysis of their stability under electromagnetic emission and a connection between their properties and the fundamental structure of the spacetime, is still lacking in the literature.
+The Lorentz force, acting in concert with gravity, can produce qualitatively novel phenomena, such as strong latitudinal deflection and the emergence of stable, off-equatorial orbits not possible for neutral particles~\cite{Carter1968, Pugliese2011, Grunau2011, Hackmann2013,Russo:2020lah,Kasuya1982, Pereniguez:2024fkn}.
+Such off-equatorial motion has a classical, non-relativistic precedent: Poincaré showed that a charged particle in the field of a magnetic monopole follows a conical trajectory \cite{Poincare1896}, and the quantum mechanics of such systems was later developed in detail \cite{Zwanziger1968}.
+A comprehensive analytic characterization of circular bound orbits around static and rotating MBHs, together with an analysis of their stability under electromagnetic emission, is still lacking in the literature.
 The present work aims to fill this gap.

 In this paper, we analyze the orbital structure of neutral and charged test particles in two key backgrounds, adopting natural units where $c=G=1/4\pi\epsilon_0=1$.
 The first is the static, spherically symmetric MBH, described by the metric function